 >> False prophets preach works and deny Christ –

-A heretic teaches legalism because it works well to hold people in bondage.
+A heretic teaches legalism because it works to hold people in bondage.

-making doctrines of them and providing a rationale for the things they require
+doctrines and providing rationales for the things they require

-of their parishioners; and through the rationale, people who refuse to
+of their parishioners, and those who refuse to

 cooperate are condemned.
-People point at others with a critical finger,
+They point at people with a critical finger,

-turning everything black or white, right or wrong, true or false, so there are
+turning everything black or white, right or wrong, true or false, attempting

-no questions and no defense.
-The law was that way, and Paul was saying that
+to eliminate all their questions and defenses.
+The law is that way, and Paul was saying that

-most heretics and false prophets go back to a form of the law, though they
+most heretics and false prophets go back to a form of law, though they

-never live by their own code of ethics that they impose on others.
+never live by their own rules that they impose on others.

 (182e) Works of the devil